 These posts come with a *TRIGGER WARNING* for medical trauma and negligence, so please read with care.

-My POTS Story: Part 1- Maybe It’s Just Stress?
+Living with POTS Part 1: Maybe It’s Just Stress?

 By K W Warburton, The Reluctant Spoonie